negar-ghorbani/motherbrain-full-stack-challenge-lite/README.md

 ## The Challenge

 This repository is a barebones setup with a Node backend and a React frontend.
 If you really want to, you can tear it all down and start from scratch, but this is meant to get you started immediately.

+### Notes

+Consider installing Prisma extension in your IDE/editor to simplify working with the `schema.prisma` file.